kingshadow2010/Python-autoclicker/README.md

 If you want to donate

-donate btc at :-bc1q4xu5ezfaem0hraf9mkatkvq0gk5cesnnkg43a7 Donate ltc at :- ltc1qrl6ns66pxv9y49kn9eku675jyrw6ww43kwl6xp
+don't donate.
+Just use it for free